-Before you begin, look at "Slow Down and Eat Better" (Sample Synthesis Paper in the Week 12 folder).
-Notice especially that the paper has a separate "Works Cited" page which gives complete information for each source referred to in the paper, and within the text (look at the very first paragraph, for example) only very brief "pointers" refer to author and page number where the information was found.
+Before you begin, look at "What's for Dinner?
+Personal Choices vs. Public Health" (A Writer's Reference, pages 427-432).
+Notice especially that the paper has a separate "Works Cited" page which gives complete information for each source referred to in the paper, and within the text only very brief "pointers" refer to author and page number where the information was found.

 You must give a citation for every quotation and paraphrase of a source as well as for all other outside information which is not common knowledge.

 Making the Citations

 - Click this link to take you to the Noodletools page.
 (If somehow this doesn't work, go to www.noodletools.com and scroll all the way to the bottom.
 Click Free Tools in the lower left corner Then click NoodleTools Express.)

 - Click the box that says MLA .